MrLixm/katana-tools-lxm/src/utility/lua_logger/README.md

 `LOG_LEVEL`  (or use `logger:set_level()`) to `info` at publish time and make sure there is only a few `logger:info` calls.

+## Licensing

+Apache License 2.0

+See [LICENSE.md](./LICENSE.md) for full licence.

+- ✅ The licensed material and derivatives may be used for commercial purposes.
+- ✅ The licensed material may be distributed.
+- ✅ The licensed material may be modified.
+- ✅ The licensed material may be used and modified in private.
+- ✅ This license provides an express grant of patent rights from contributors.
+- 📏 A copy of the license and copyright notice must be included with the licensed material.
+- 📏 Changes made to the licensed material must be documented

 ## Development

 ### Using outside of Katana